aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/how-to-run-aspose-cells-in-blazor/_index.md

 }
 ```

-### Trouble Shot
+### Troubleshoot

-Currently(Jan 2025) there is a known issue of `dotnet` in the case that publishing a Blazor WebAssembly project which targets to net8.0 with .NET 9.0 SDK(.NET 9.0 SDK is installed and .NET 8.0 SDK is uninstalled if you upgraded Visual Studio to the version v17.12.x).
-For more info, check the link: <https://github.com/dotnet/runtime/issues/109951>.
+Currently (Jan 2025) there is a known issue with `dotnet` when publishing a Blazor WebAssembly project that targets **net8.0** using the .NET 9.0 SDK (the .NET 9.0 SDK is installed and the .NET 8.0 SDK is uninstalled if you upgraded Visual Studio to version v17.12.x).
+For more info, see the link: <https://github.com/dotnet/runtime/issues/109951>.

 ```
 System.PlatformNotSupportedException: PlatformNotSupported_HybridGlobalization, HashCode